carlosinho/kk-bulk-date-updates/README.md

-# Bulk Date Updates by KK (WordPress Plugin)
+# Bulk Date Updates by KK

-A comprehensive WordPress plugin for bulk updating dates across posts and content with advanced filtering and safety features.
+A comprehensive **WordPress plugin** for bulk updating dates across posts and content with advanced filtering and safety features.

 ## Features